 It wouldn’t be Christmas without a crafting project.
 How about spending an afternoon with a DIY project of making resin Christmas ornaments?
 This is going to be easier than it looks — I promise!

 First, start with something to serve as your DIY resin Christmas ornament base.
 In this case, I purchased unglazed ceramic ornaments.
 Wooden cutouts or could work, too.
 Pick out some holiday spray paint colors of your choice, as well.

-Because I wanted to be able to paint both sides at once, I created a contraption of cardboard boxes, a milk crate, and some moretti glass rods to hold onto the ornaments while I painted both sides.
+Because I wanted to be able to paint both sides at once, I created a contraption of cardboard boxes, a milk crate, and some Moretti glass rods to hold onto the ornaments while I painted both sides.

-If you aren’t in a hurry to get these painted, you could place these on wax or freezer paper, paint on one side and allow to dry.
+If you aren’t in a hurry to get these painted, you could place these on wax or freezer paper, paint on one side and allow them to dry.
 Flip and paint the other side.

-After applying two coats of paint, I found that I needed to place the ornaments on the milk crate to get the sides painted completely.
+After applying two coats of paint, I found that I needed to place the ornaments on the milk crate to get the ornament sides painted completely.

 After letting the ornaments dry for 24 hours, I got my resin and glitter supplies together.